taichi-dev/taichi/docs/hello.rst

 Portability
 -----------

-Taichi codes run on either CPUs or GPUs.
+Taichi programs run on either CPUs or GPUs.
 Initialize Taichi according to your hardware platform as follows:

 .. code-block:: python